NCSU-Libraries/Introduction-to-Machine-Learning/chapter2.md

 `s_rating` = How satisfied the employee is with his/her wage

 From this dataset, we will try to predict a new employee's satisfaction rating when he is paid $200, $400, or $1200 per day.

-So, earnings is the predictor and s_rating is the class we'll predict.
+So, earnings is the **predictor** and s_rating is the **class** (class= the thing we're trying to predict).
 This exercise uses just one attribute for prediction and that is employee’s `earnings`.

 The dataset emp_data is a simple and clean dataset.
 No preprocessing required.

-It is machine learning practice to partition dataset for analysis into Training and Test sets.

-The training set could be 60 - 70% of the entire dataset while the test set is the percentage remaining.
-The createDataPartition() function that comes with the caret package can be used to split the data.
-This function is used like so:
-Suppose `myData` is the name of a dataset and I want to predict `class` an attribute in the dataset `myData` .

-inTrain <- createDataPartition(y= myData$class, p=0.7, list=FALSE)

-training <- myData[inTrain, ]

-test <- myData[-inTrain, ]

-`p` is set to `0.7` because we need 70% of the whole data and list is set to FALSE because we don't want the function to return `inTrain` as a list.
+Now we will plot it on a graph to explore it further.

 *** =instructions
 - Plot `emp_data` with earnings on the x-axis and s_rating on the y-axis.

-Plot function is used like this: `plot(x, y,  col=y, main="Regression Modelling")` where y determines the color of each point and main contains the title of the plot.
+- The plot function looks like this: `plot(x, y,  col=y, main="Regression Modeling")`
-- Use createDataPartition() function in R to partition your dataset
-- Your training set should be 60% of the entire dataset
-- Print out the training and test sets
-- Check the dimension of both datasets to know more about the data
-*** =hint
-- Use `plot()` for the first instruction.
-- Make sure you have loaded the caret package into your workspace by typing `library(caret)`
-- type ?createDataPartition to know how to use the createDataPartition() function
-- Make p=0.6 and set list=FALSE
-- To print a variable to the console, simply type the name of the variable on a new line.
-- Use the `dim()` function on training and test set for the fourth instruction
+`x` is your independent variable
+`y` is your dependent variable
+`col=y` means that the color of the plot is set to the y variable.
+`main="Regression Modeling" is the title of the plot.

 *** =pre_exercise_code
 ```{r}